What is Headphone Impedance? [Definitive Guide]

 Hi friend and Welcome!

 What is Headphone Impedance?
-That’s quite a fully loaded question actually, but a good one nonetheless.
+That’s quite a fully loaded question, but a good one nonetheless.
 Before we get into it, grab a snack, sit back and relax because…

 You’ve come to the right place!!